-The accompanying unaudited pro forma balance sheet as of June 30, 2017 has been prepared to give effect to (i) the issuance and sale of 7,792,035 shares of series E convertible preferred stock in August 2017, which resulted in net proceeds of \$19.7 million, (ii) the borrowing of \$20.0 million under the Company's term loan facility with Silicon Valley Bank in October 2017, (iii) the issuance and sale of a promissory note in an original principal amount of \$7.0 million to an affiliate of one of the Company's stockholders, (iv) the issuance of warrants to purchase 200,000 shares of common stock in connection with the \$7.0 million promissory note and the issuance of 200,000 shares of common stock that Company expects to issue prior to the closing of its proposed initial public offering upon the exercise of such warrants for an aggregate exercise price of \$514,200, and (iv) the automatic conversion of all outstanding shares of convertible preferred stock, including the shares of series E convertible preferred stock, into 64,139,455 shares of common stock as if the Company's proposed initial public offering had occurred on June 30, 2017.
-The Company recorded the fair value of the warrant that was issued in connection with the promissory note described above in the aggregate amount of \$430,160 as a discount to the promissory note.
-This amount is being accreted as additional interest expense over the term of the promissory note.
+The accompanying unaudited pro forma balance sheet as of June 30, 2017 has been prepared to give effect to (i) the issuance and sale of 7,792,035 shares of series E convertible preferred stock in August 2017, which resulted in net proceeds of \$19.7 million, and (ii) the automatic conversion of all outstanding shares of convertible preferred stock, including the shares of series E convertible preferred stock, into 64,139,455 shares of common stock as if the Company's proposed initial public offering had occurred on June 30.
+2017.

-In the accompanying condensed consolidated statements of operations and comprehensive loss, unaudited pro forma net loss per share, basic and diluted, for the six months ended June 30, 2017 have been prepared to give effect to (i) the issuance of 7,792,035 shares of series E convertible preferred stock, (ii) the issuance of 200,000 shares of common stock that the Company expects to issue prior to the closing of its proposed initial public offering upon the exercise of warrants, and (iii) the automatic conversion of all outstanding shares of convertible preferred stock, including the shares of series E convertible preferred stock, into 64,139,455 shares of common stock.
+In the accompanying condensed consolidated statements of operations and comprehensive loss, unaudited pro forma net loss per share, basic and diluted, for the six months ended June 30, 2017 have been prepared to give effect to (i) the issuance of 7,792,035 shares of series E convertible preferred stock and (ii) the automatic conversion of all outstanding shares of convertible preferred stock, including the shares of series E convertible preferred stock, into 64,139,455 shares of common stock.